wesleywerner/mvc-game-design/README.md

-# Table of contents

-[TOC]

-# The purpose of this document
+# MVC Game Design Pattern

-Implement the MVC design pattern for a 2D graphical RPG Roguelike game.
+This document details how to implement the MVC design pattern for games.

-By decoupling the view, controller and model and using an event manager to communicate between them, we make the code more maintainable and allow us to implement other neat controllers like:
+By decoupling the View, the Controller and the Model, and using an event manager to communicate between them, we make the code more maintainable, and it allows us to implement other neat controllers like:

-* a View for graphic on mobile devices.
+* a View for reduced graphics to fit on mobile devices.
-* a Controller for touch screens.
+* a Controller for touch screens devices.
+* Networking.

 _For more on this design pattern, see [references](#references)_